Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   *Prime implicants:* $C$ and $A B$
 ]

-== Q-M Phase 2: Prime Implicant Chart
+== Prime Implicant Chart

-#definition[Prime Implicant Chart][
+#definition[
-  A table showing which prime implicants cover which minterms.
+  A _prime implicant chart_ is table showing minterm coverage by prime implicants.

+]

+#note[
-  Goal: Select minimum set of prime implicants covering all minterms.
+  Our goal in Q-M is to select minimum set of prime implicants covering all minterms.
 ]

 #example[